charignon/hooklib/README.md

 # hooklib
 Python hook helper library for git, hg, subversion ...
-Abstract your hooks, run them in parallel, make your life easier!
+Abstract your hooks, run them in parallel, make your life and migrations easier!

 Currently only supports GIT.